-- Protect patients, employees and visitors against (bacterial) infections
+- Protect patients, employees, and visitors against (bacterial) infections

 - Protect Air Handling Units and equipment against contamination

-Not only the fresh air coming in to these areas matters, but also the air leaving the “clean” rooms has to be filtered with the correct air filter to avoid contamination.
+Not only the fresh air coming into these areas matters, but also the air leaving the “clean” rooms has to be filtered with the correct air filter to avoid contamination.

-The Eurovent energy labels apply to all air filters with the norm ISO 16890 and ranges from ePM10 – ePM1 filter classes.
+The Eurovent energy labels apply to all air filters with the norm ISO 16890 and range from ePM10 – ePM1 filter classes.
 AFPRO Filters has launched the “low energy “series of air filters that have an A+ energy label to help hospitals reduce their energy bill and save money.

-Please contact us to get a free advice to find the right combination of air filters to help avoid contaminations while at the same time trying to reduce the energy bill for your hospital!
+Please contact us to get free advice to find the right combination of air filters to help avoid contaminations while at the same time trying to reduce the energy bill for your hospital!